Master’s in Instructional Design Online

 Loading Form

-As a master’s degree in instructional design graduate, you can develop a deep background incorporating technology into instructional design.
-Throughout your instructional design courses, you will collaborate within organizations through the use of digital tools and incorporate multimedia tools, informed by multimedia learning principles and visual graphics guidelines.
-Students additionally gain hands-on experience creating, assessing and managing training materials using technology and multimedia tools.
+Throughout this degree program, you’ll have opportunities to develop a strong background in incorporating technology into instructional design.
+You will collaborate within organizations through the use of digital and multimedia tools, informed by multimedia learning principles and visual graphics guidelines.
+This degree offers hands-on experience in creating, assessing and managing training materials using technology and multimedia tools.
 Instructional design courses include first-hand training in Adobe Captivate, an instructional design software that is a requirement for this program.

 TOTAL PROGRAM CREDITS & COURSE LENGTH: